 - How much time do you have?

-I recommend always doing a test run before committing to using any new products or using them on anything that has a great amount of sentimental value to you.
+We recommend always doing a test run before committing to using any new products or using them on anything that has a great amount of sentimental value to you.
 For example, if using liquid sandpaper/deglosser on an old desk that was handed down for multiple generations, only apply the deglosser to a small area before applying it to the entire desk.
-Let the deglosser completely dry and maybe even let it sit for a few hours to a couple days to make sure there are no damages to the wood or quality of the item.
-You can even apply a small amount of paint, stain, varnish, etc, to the area after the deglosser dries to make sure the desired results are achieved.
+Let the deglosser completely dry and maybe even let it sit for a few hours to a couple of days to make sure there are no damages to the wood or quality of the item.
+You can even apply a small amount of paint, stain, varnish, etc., to the area after the deglosser dries to make sure the desired results are achieved.

-If you're worried about using chemicals when refurbishing your item, I recommend using sandpaper.
+If you're worried about using chemicals when refurbishing your item, we recommend using sandpaper.
 Liquid sandpaper/deglosser, unfortunately, uses chemicals to remove the glossy surface from wood furniture and other home accents.
 However, there are low VOC options available that reduce the amount of fumes you could inhale.
 Check with your local home improvement store to see which option fits best for you.

 No matter if you're sanding or using liquid sandpaper/deglosser, work in a well-ventilated area or outdoors.
-I also recommend wearing a painter's mask to ensure you do not breathe in any sanding dust (if sanding) or chemicals (from the deglosser).
+We also recommend wearing a painter's mask to ensure you do not breathe in any sanding dust (if sanding) or chemicals (from the deglosser).
 When working with liquid sandpaper/deglosser, make sure you do not get it on your skin and to wear protective eyewear and gloves.
 If you do get it on your skin, be sure to wash the area immediately with soap and water.

 Be aware of lead paint.
-If your piece of furniture is really old and you're certain it is from before 1978, perform a sample test to make sure there is not any lead before sanding.
+If your piece of furniture is really old and you're certain it is from before 1978, perform a simple test to make sure there is not any lead before sanding.
 If it tests positive for lead, you must properly remove the lead paint and thoroughly clean up any pieces of paint or dust.